 pressure cooker turkey 2

+Iโ€™m sure youโ€™ve learned by now, but cooking in a pressure cooker makes everything so moist without a bag needed (yay).
 This is the only way I make Instant Pot whole chicken now, it just turns out fall off the bone delicious in 1/3 of the time it would in the oven and is so tender.

 how to make a turkey in your instant pot

-The general rule for cooking a turkey in your Instant Pot is to cook it for about 6 minutes per pound so this one was set for 48 minutes, 45 probably would’ve been fine too.
+The general rule for cooking a turkey in your Instant Pot is to cook it for about 6 minutes per pound so this one was set for 48 minutes, 45 probably wouldโ€™ve been fine too.

-A key to keeping it moist is to allow a natural release for 10 minutes before letting out remaining pressure.Always allow it to sit for 25 minutes or so before carving to keep the moisture in as well.If you don’t have a pressure cook this is how to roast a turkey with just salt and pepper in no time in the oven!
+A key to keeping it moist is to allow a natural pressure release for 10 minutes before letting out remaining pressure.
+Always allow it to sit, covered, for 25 minutes to 30 minutes or so before carving it too to keep the moisture in as well.
+When doing this only cut what youโ€™ll eat, leave the rest whole to save in the fridge and make our Leftover Turkey Recipe later.

 baking a turkey in the oven

-How do you get crispy turkey skin?
+How do you get the turkey skin crispy?

-Let’s start by saying that if you LOVE crisp turkey skin you may want to smoke it or roast it in the oven to begin with.
+Letโ€™s start by saying that if you LOVE crisp turkey skin you may want to smoke it or roast it in the oven to begin with.
 You can get it crispier than when you pull it out of your pot, but it will be a bit different than oven roasted.

 • Spray skin with olive oil, this will be necessary for crisping